ichsankurnia/YOLO/Custom Object Detection/README.md

 1. Create train directory and dataset directory

-2. Create folder images and xml file in directory train
+2. Create folder images and file_xml in directory train

 3. put all dataset images in folder dataset